pattonsgirl/CEG3120/Projects/Project2/Rubric.md

 # Project 2 Rubric

-/ 18
+/ 20

 ## CloudFormation template submitted ( / 1)

-## Modifications to template ( / 13)
+## Modifications to template ( / 15)

-1. description of template updated
+1. Template description revised to what template builds
-2. AMI updated
+2. AMI changed to P1 AMI
 3. VPC range to `172.18.0.0/23`
-4. subnet range to `172.18.0.0 - 172.18.0.255`
+4. Subnet range to `172.18.0.0 - 172.18.0.255`
-5. resources have added tag with name and value
+5. Resources have added tag with Name and Value of `LASTNAME-CF-RESOURCE`
-6. security group rule for inbound SSH within VPC
+6. Security Group rule for inbound SSH within VPC
-7. security group rule for inbound SSH from home / trusted network(s)
+7. Security Group rule for inbound SSH from home / trusted network(s)
-8. security group rule for inbound SSH from WSU
+8. Security Group rule for inbound SSH from WSU
-9. security group rule for inbound HTTP from any IP
+9. Security Group rule for inbound HTTP from any IP
-10. instance set "Tag" "Name" to "CF-instance"
+10. Network ACL denies traffic to `wttr.in`
-11. instance set a private IP in your subnet range
+11. Instance set a private IP in subnet range

-12. (2 points total) instance setting to change the configuration script built into the `cf-template` to do the following:
+Instance's `UserData` script:
-    - Install `git`, `python3`, `pip3` (the package manager for `python3`), and `apache2`
+12. Changes hostname
-        - (-0.25) points per incorrect installation
+13. Installs `git`, `python3`, `pip3`, `apache2`, and `wamerican` (.2 pts / each)
-    - Change `hostname`
+14. Copies wordle.sh to default user's home directory
-        - (-1) point if hostname is not changed via command in template
+15. Copies index.html to default apache2 web content directory

 ## Diagram ( / 4)